alinex/alinex.github.io/_develop/alinex/alinex.md

 ---
 title: What is Alinex?
 layout: develop
+level: 1
 ---

-Just now it is a modular, flexible and powerful tool set for applications.
+Just now it is a modular, flexible and powerful tool set for applications in the# backend and frontend.
 It aims to help the developer to create individual solutions in a fast and easy but stable way.

 Why I created it?